 Lockheed Martin (LMT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the aerospace and defense company had gained 2.16% in the past month.
-In that same time, the Aerospace sector lost 3.66%, while the S&P 500 gained 2.69%.
+Prior to today's trading, shares of the aerospace and defense company had gained 7.2% over the past month.
+This has outpaced the Aerospace sector's gain of 2.41% and the S&P 500's gain of 4.69% in that time.

-LMT will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect LMT to post earnings of $5.04 per share.
-This would mark year-over-year growth of 14.81%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $15.28 billion, up 6.01% from the year-ago period.
+Investors will be hoping for strength from LMT as it approaches its next earnings release, which is expected to be January 28, 2020.
+In that report, analysts expect LMT to post earnings of $4.97 per share.
+This would mark year-over-year growth of 13.21%.
+Meanwhile, our latest consensus estimate is calling for revenue of $15.28 billion, up 6.01% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for LMT.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-LMT is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+LMT currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, LMT is holding a Forward P/E ratio of 18.12.
-Its industry sports an average Forward P/E of 18.87, so we one might conclude that LMT is trading at a discount comparatively.
+Digging into valuation, LMT currently has a Forward P/E ratio of 17.05.
+This represents a discount compared to its industry's average Forward P/E of 17.99.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 41, putting it in the top 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 31, which puts it in the top 13% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.